umaritimus/mssql/README.md

 ```

-* Example (installing OdbcDriver, when used as defined type):
+* Example ( Installing OdbcDriver, when used as defined type ):

 ```cmd